luiscruz/course_sustainableSE/2025/p1_measuring_software/g9_search_engines.md

 This investigation raises a pivotal question: How does energy consumption vary across different search engines from the user’s perspective?
 We hypothesize that platforms optimized with sustainability in mind could reduce the energy demands on individual devices, shifting the focus from large-scale infrastructure to everyday digital interactions.
 This is not about modifying browser settings or visual themes; it’s about measuring the real-world energy impact of each query.
 Specifically, from the prespective of a student and a developer, we implore you to think which search engine is the best to use so that our energy usage is at a minimal amount while we continue to access accurate, relevant, and timely information without compromising performance or usability.

 In this blog post, we outline our rigorous experimental setup—employing controlled devices and precise energy measurement tools—to offer actionable insights into reducing your digital carbon footprint.
 Join us as we detail our methodology, unveil our findings, and explore the implications for greener software practices and sustainable digital habits.
-Link to project repo: https://github.com/IlmaJaganjac/sustainableSE_9

 # Methodology
 ### Experimental Overview